joshwashywash/joshwashywash.github.io/src/content/blog/tail-recursion.md

 12;
 ```

 No triangle and the addition happens before the recursive call.
 Notice how the running total is carried along to the next call of `sum`.
 This is pretty characteristic of tail recursive functions.
-Let's check out another example.

 ## example 2 - count occurences in an array

 To do this you just loop through the array and check if the current element is equal to the target.
-If there's a match, add one to the count.
-If not, continue the loop.
+If there's a match, add 1 to the tally otherwise add 0.

 ```typescript
 const count = <T>(item: T, items: T[], index = 0): number => {